datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 We strongly recommend that the Data Controller configuration tables are stored in a database for concurrency reasons, however it is also possible to use a BASE engine library.

-We provide the DDL for creating the tables, we have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
+We have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
+Contact us for support with DDL and migration steps for your chosen vendor.

 !!! note
     Data Controller does NOT modify schemas!
 It will not create or drop tables, or add/modify columns or attributes.
-Only rows can be modified using the tool.
+Only data _values_ (not the model) can be modified using this tool.